ashleefv/BeeNestABM/README.md

   ![Figure 4](BeeNestABMflowchart.png)

 Figure 4: Flow chart for simulationOutputSpatial.m.
 The for loop calls rules.m at each timestep to evaluate the 4 submodels.
+Names of variables used in the code are italicized.
+Other names that are not italicized are modified to be easily readable for pseudocode.

 ### Submodel 1 Bump: Check whether or not bees are close enough for social interactions.
 First, we calculate pairwise distances between the bees.
 Pairwise distances are computed using pdist2, a built-in function in MATLAB, and are stored in a vector called currentDistanceToBees.